fantastic001/blog/_posts/2016-05-23-nginx-django-deployment.markdown

 It is good practice to use docker to isolate your environment for every app you are planning to use.
 We will set up 2 docker containers: one for Django app and one for database we use in our backend.

-When you have situation like this: to have more containers bound in some way, it is always recommanded to use docker-compose to easily manage your containers.
+When you have situation like this: to have more containers bound in some way, it is always recommended to use docker-compose to easily manage your containers.

 First, we will make Dockerfile for our container serving our Django API